elizabethrty/SP25-NEWMN220/homework-1/readme.md

 ### Markdown & Documentation

 Markdown is an easy way to add customization to text without needing any external tools.
-It allows different options like headings, lists, italic/bold text.
-Using these makes information more organized and easier to understand.
+It allows different options like headings, lists, italic/bold text, making information more organized and easier to understand.
+Markdown is often used as it available in any text editor and can easily be converted into any other formatting.

 [Example from Day One](https://i0.wp.com/dayoneapp.com/wp-content/uploads/2021/12/ScreenShot2021-08-17at12.15.18PM.png?w=780&quality=80&ssl=1)